200 Copas: Background

-The song was first revealed through Karol G’s album track list announcement for her third studio album KG0516 on March 22, 2021.
-The song was released on March 25, 2021 with the release of the album.
-The official music video was released on July 13, 2021.
+The song was first revealed through Karol G’s album track list announcement for her third studio album KG0516, on March 22, 2021.
+The song was released on March 25, alongside the album.
+It was released as the seventh and final single with a music video on July 13, 2021.

 Critical reception

 Billboard stated: "As usual, Karol sounds great testing new waters.
 With "200 Copas", co-written by Ovy, Karol and corrido tumbado artist Danny Felix, Karol not only shares her best advice to a friend, but also accompanies her in her heartbreak."

 Commercial performance

 "200 Copas" debuted at number 44 on the US Billboard Hot Latin Songs chart dated April 10, 2021.
 The song reached its peak at number 28 on the chart dated August 7, 2021.
 The song received a 3 times Latin platinum certification by the Recording Industry Association of America (RIAA) on November 24, 2021, for sales of 180,000 equivalent-units.